Administration

 Katie specializes in helping teens girls and adult women work through adult sexual assault, physical and sexual child abuse, domestic violence, violent crime, parenting, divorce, spiritual growth, depression, anxiety, and Post Traumatic Stress Disorder (PTSD).
 She has training in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and uses expressive art therapy techniques.
 Her passion is helping adolescents and teen girls find hope and healing after life-changing trauma.

-Summer Robinson, MA
+Summer Robinson, M.Ed, Ed.S

 Under the supervision of Jennifer Yaeger, CPCS #1746